bjudson/topsy/README.md

 decouple them from the Django ORM.

 **Actions** are wrappers around use cases that run code whenever a use case is called.
 We use this abstraction to standardize logging and permissions handling for use cases.
-Generally, an aciton should be used whenever a user is directly invoking a use case, but if it is being called for another reason (e.g. from within another use case) we may want to bypass the action and call it directly.
+Generally, an action should be used whenever a user is directly invoking a use case, but if it is being called for another reason (e.g. from within another use case) we may want to bypass the action and call it directly.